JolHarg/hs-web/README.md

 A library from JobFinder.

-Provides a base for a few types of emails and web endpoints for integration with other JolHarg libraries.
+Provides a base for a few types of web endpoints for integration with other JolHarg libraries.